genesiscommunitysuccess/docs/docs/04_web/03_design-systems/05_tokens/01_colour.md

 #### Accent fill

-The closest colors from the supplied palette that can be used for component states.
-For instance, colors needed to support white text and a 14px font (requires 4.5:1 contrast).
+The closest colours from the supplied palette that can be used for component states.
+For instance, colours needed to support white text and a 14px font (requires 4.5:1 contrast).

 | Token | CSS Custom Property | Preview |
 | --- | --- | --- |